russsiq/laravel-docs-ru/docs/eloquent-mutators.md

         return "{$this->first_name} {$this->last_name}";
     }

-> {tip} If you would like these computed values to be added to the array / JSON representations of your model, [you will need to append them](https://laravel.com/docs/{{version}}/eloquent-serialization#appending-values-to-json).
+> {tip} If you would like these computed values to be added to the array / JSON representations of your model, [you will need to append them](https://laravel.comeloquent-serialization.md#appending-values-to-json).

 <a name="defining-a-mutator"></a>
-### Defining A Mutator
+### Определение мутатора

 A mutator transforms an Eloquent attribute value when it is set.
 To define a mutator, define a `set{Attribute}Attribute` method on your model where `{Attribute}` is the "studly" cased name of the column you wish to access.